Prithimpassa Union: Demography

 Prithimpassa has a population of 18,053.

 Administration

 Prithimpassa constitutes the no. 11 union council of Kulaura Upazila.
 It contains villages and mouzas.

 Economy and tourism

 Prithimpassa has a significant number of British and American immigrants contributing to its economy.
 It has three state-owned bazaars; Robir Bazar, Chhoidol Bazar and Brindaranir Dighir Par Bazar, and it also has four non-governmental bazaars; Rajnagar Chaumuhani Bazar, Nandigram Bazar, Pursai Bazar and Jhilerpar Bazar.
 The Prithimpassa family estate is a historical site which attracts tourism in the Union.

 Language and culture

 The native population converse in their native Sylheti dialect but can also converse in Standard Bengali.
 Languages such as Arabic and English are also taught in schools.
 The Union contains 14 eidgahs; Shikoriya, Gonokiya, Dhamuli, East Gajbhag, Karaigram, Alinagar, Shomman Shahi, Kanaitikor, Yusuf Sadar, Rajnagar, Rabir Bazar, Sultanpur Shahi, Bhatgaon and Pursai Eidgah.
-There are many mosques, most notable the historic Rabir Bazar Jame Masjid.
+There are many mosques, most notable is the historic Rabir Bazar Jame Masjid.